SarahRichards1928/knossos/_drafts/documentation.md

 -------------

 *   Branch points help you to relocate important nodes in your skeleton.
-    *   Mainly this feature is used to find a location where the cell divides into two branches.
-Because you can only follow one branch, you have to find the other later on to trace it.
+    *   This feature is mainly used to find a location where the cell divides into two branches.
+Since you can only follow one branch, you have to find the other one later to trace it.
     *   Branch points are stacked.
 This means that new branch points will be stacked onto the old ones in the branch point file and when you jump to them you first come to the newer branch points and afterwards to the older ones.

-### Add branch point
+### Add Branch Point

-*   You can make a node a branch point by simply pressing B on your keyboard when the node is activated.
+*   You can make a node a branch point by simply pressing `B` on your keyboard while the node is activated.
 The color of the node turns blue.
-*   Another possibility is to hold down CTRL while clicking with your right mouse button onto a new position.
+*   Another possibility is to hold down `Ctrl` while clicking with your right mouse button onto a new position.
 A node will be added which is simultaneously marked as branch point.
 This node does not automatically become active (in comparison to normal node placing)

-### Jump to branch point
+### Jump to Branch Point

-*   Press J on your keyboard to jump to the last made branch point.
+*   Press `J` on your keyboard to jump to the last made branch point.
 The marking as a branch point is automatically removed.
-If you want to keep it, press again B on your keyboard.
+If you want to keep it, press `B` again on your keyboard.
 *   Another possibility is to click on *Pop and (J)ump* in the annotation window.
-See [Branch Point(annotation window)]() for further information.
+See [Branch Point (annotation window)]() for further information.

 ### Remove Branch Point